Pro-democracy media

 Key Insights

-Letters from an American by Heather Cox Richardson is the largest Substack newsletter overall, with millions of subscribers.
+Letters from an American by Heather Cox Richardson remains the largest Substack newsletter, reaching millions.

-Together, these platforms form a diverse ecosystem—legal, historical, political, and activist—that strengthens democratic discourse and provides readers with trusted, independent perspectives.
+Together, these ten platforms form a diverse ecosystem—legal, historical, political, philosophical, activist, and literary—that strengthens democratic discourse and provides readers with trusted, independent perspectives on how to resist authoritarian threats.

 AI disclosure

-This blog post was drafted with the assistance of Microsoft Copilot, an AI companion that helps synthesize information and organize content.
+This blog post was drafted with the assistance of Microsoft Copilot, an artificial intelligence resource that helps synthesize information and organize content.
+All of it work product has been reviewed and edited by H. Pike Oliver.